gbprod/yanky.nvim/README.md

 })
 ```

 Sqlite is more reliable than ShaDa but requires more dependencies.
+You can
+change the storage path using `ring.storage_path` option.

 ### `ring.sync_with_numbered_registers`